-- The remaining characters (0s, 4s, and 6) are Discretionary Data.
-For swiped debit / credit cards this data will be of varying length and content and will come from the card, and must be interpreted according to the standards established by issuers, payment brands, and so on.
-On devices that have a keypad, manually entered track data will use a MagTek standard for Discretionary Data as follows: - o The string of 4s is the CVV2 a cardholder or operator entered on the keypad.
-This may be 3 or 4 characters long and is not padded, so the host software must find it by using the fixed-length padding and sentinels that surround it. - The strings of 0s are literals of fixed length: Track 1 will have three zeroes after the Service Code, and five zeroes after the CVV2; Track 2 will have three zeroes after the Service Code, and two zeroes after CVV2. - o The 6 will contain either a 0 or a 1.
+- The string of 4s is the CVV2 a cardholder or operator entered on the keypad.
+This may be 3 or 4 characters long and is not padded, so the host software must find it by using the fixed-length padding and sentinels that surround it. - The strings of Os are literals of fixed length: Track 1 will have three zeroes after the Service Code, and five zeroes after the CVV2; Track 2 will have three zeroes after the Service Code, and two zeroes after CVV2. - The 6 will contain either a 0 or a 1.

-6.2 Track 1 Decode Status (HID, TLV, GATT)
+7.2 Track 1 Decode Status (HID, TLV, GATT)